nirisarri/nirisarri.github.io/_posts/2020-02-12-install-and-run-minikube-on-a-virtual-machine.md

 1. Ensure Hyper-V is running (windows Only)
 2. Create an ubuntu VM
+3. Turn On Nested virtualization on your VM
-3. Install KVM2
+4. Install KVM2
-4. install Kubectl
+5. install Kubectl
-5. install minikube
+6. install minikube
-6. configure minikube
+7. configure minikube

 Lets take a look at each part: